Halloween Costume Safety Tips

 - The material for your child’s costume must be fire-resistant.
 Jack-o-lanterns are everywhere and fires are not uncommon.
 Check the label and make sure before you bring your child’s costume home.

 - Choose bright colors and look for opportunities to incorporate reflective material in the costume.
-Even if it seems out of place, put reflective tape on the costume and treat bag.
+Even if it seems out of place, put reflective tape on the costume and on the treat bag.

-- For small children, put emergency contact information on the costume or on your child's wrist.
-Include the child's name, your phone number and address.
+- For small children, put emergency contact information on the costume or on your child’s wrist.
+Include the child’s name, your phone number, and your address.

-- If using face paint (often preferable to a mask because it does not impede vision) check labels to make sure it is non-toxic and meets U.S. standards for cosmetics.
+- If using face paint (often preferable to a mask because it does not impede vision), check labels to make sure that it is non-toxic and meets U.S. standards for cosmetics.

-- Check masks to ensure your child can see and remove masks when walking between homes.
+- Check masks to ensure that your child can see and remove masks when walking between homes.